 The joists will run across the garage, spaced two feet apart.
 You’ll also need to buy polystyrene board insulation.
 This should be two inches thick and two feet wide.

 Start by putting in the surround of timber on the garage floor.
-Use the timber with the 4 inch side down.
-Drill through at 12 inch intervals into the concrete and put in concrete screws to hold the frame firm.
+Use the timber with the four-inch side down.
+Drill through at 12-inch intervals into the concrete and put in concrete screws to hold the frame firm.